Dan Bucșa

-Dan Mihai Bucșa (born 23 June 1988) is a Romanian footballer who plays for Liga IV side Victoria Cluj as a midfielder.
+Dan Mihai Bucșa (born 23 June 1988) is a former Romanian footballer and manager who manages for Liga III side Unirea Dej as Caretaker Manager.

 Career

 Unirea Dej & Luceafărul Dej

 Bucșa started his career in his home town, at Unirea Dej, and later at Luceafărul Dej.

 Dinamo București

 In 2006, when he was 18, he was bought by Dinamo București, being wanted by Mircea Rednic who often call him at the first team training sessions.
 He played for three years for the second Dinamo team where he became captain.

 Universitatea Cluj

 In July 2009, Bucșa joined Universitatea Cluj, the Liga II team that was bought by Florian Walter, former paymaster at Dinamo.
 During his spell at Cluj, he was called at the national U23 team, by Răzvan Lucescu.
 After only a year, Bucșa was released by Universitatea Cluj.

 Then, he was closed to a transfer at Arieşul Turda, but everything fall out in the last moments.